luke-chang/js-spatial-navigation/README.md

 A callback function that accepts a DOM element as the first argument.

 SpatialNavigation calls this function every time when it tries to traverse every single candidate.
 You can ignore arbitrary elements by returning `false`.

+#### `ignoreInnerDimensionValidation`

+  + Type: `'boolean'`
+  + Default: `false`

+When the library checks whether an element is navigable or not it checks whether the inner width and height values are greater than zero.
+There're cases where the inner width and height are zero but the element is still visible and therefore needs to be focusable.
+To fix it I have added a new option to disable that check for a particular section or globally.

 ### Custom Attributes